yoyosource/YAPION/docs/examples/basics/Serialization.md

    `- 'ExampleTwo' Value.String
 ```

-If we expand example two, to also print the YAPIONObject in String format you will see:
+If we expand example two to also print the YAPIONObject in String format you will see:

 ```java
 import yapion.hierarchy.types.YAPIONObject;